Slack vs Discord: Everything You Need to Know (2026)

 If neither Slack nor Discord fit your needs, you may want to give Pumble, a team communication app, a try.

-Pumble’s FREE plan allows you to upload files larger than Discord’s paid option (125 MB), and you get 10 GB of storage without a time limitation
+Pumble’s FREE plan lets you upload files larger than Discord’s paid option (512 MB for web/app and 256 MB for mobile), and you get 10 GB of storage without a time limitation

-Channels, threads, DMs, and file sharing in Pumble
+Threads and file sharing in a Pumble channel

-Channels, threads, DMs, and file sharing in Pumble
+Threads and file sharing in a Pumble channel

 Aside from that, Pumble provides you with: